Ada-Developers-Academy/core-unit-3/more-neat-css-things/more-selectors.md

 ## Multiple Selectors

 The same CSS rule-set can be applied to two different selectors by putting a comma in between selectors.
-Doing so can help keep our CSS stay DRY.
+Doing so can help keep our CSS DRY.

 Examples: